Sandbox Management

 Auto-archive Interval

-which means the maximum interval of 30 days
+, which means the maximum interval of30 days

-will be used.
+days will be used.

 sandbox = daytona.create(CreateSandboxFromSnapshotParams( snapshot="my-snapshot-name", auto_archive_interval=60 # Auto-archive after a Sandbox has been stopped for 1 hour))